Yoast/wordpress-seo/readme.txt

 #### Enhancements

-* Adds a maximum width to the problems and notifications sections on the General page.
+* Adds a maximum width to the problems and notifications sections on the _General_ page.
 * Adds _Intent_ and _Difficulty_ to the metrics shown in the Semrush integration.
 * Improves the compatibility of the Yoast blocks with WordPress 6.7.
 * Allows to set OpenGraph image `width`, `height `and `type` HTML metadata to `null` in order to don't show them.
-Props to [@GiovanniMounir](https://github.com/GiovanniMounir).
+Props to [GiovanniMounir](https://github.com/GiovanniMounir).

 #### Bugfixes

-* Fixes a bug where a fatal error is triggered in Php 8.x when a user's additional contact methods have been improperly set to `null`.
+* Fixes a bug where a fatal error is triggered in PHP 8.x when a user's additional contact methods have been improperly set to `null`.
 Props to [PhilETaylor](https://github.com/PhilETaylor).
-* Fixes a bug where the First time configuration would have a double separator for the title and content.
+* Fixes a bug where the _First time configuration_ would have a double separator for the title and content.
-* Fixes a bug where the First time configuration would not resize properly on smaller width screens.
+* Fixes a bug where the _First time configuration_ would not resize properly on smaller width screens.

 #### Other

-* Stops PHP notices about `_load_textdomain_just_in_time` loading incorrectly, on WP 6.7.
+* Stops PHP notices on WordPress 6.7 about `_load_textdomain_just_in_time` loading incorrectly.

 = 23.8 =